-When you open your iPhone’s front camera to take a selfie you see a mirror image.
+When you open your iPhone’s front-facing camera to take a selfie, you see a mirror image.

-For better understanding look at the screenshots below and observe the text on my t-shirt before and after taking the selfie.
+For better understanding look at the screenshots below and observe the text on the book before and after taking the selfie.
+What you see on the left is a mirror image.

-If the iPhone camera didn’t unflip your picture then all your selfies will be mirror images and the ones clicked with the rear camera will be real/correct ones.
-Which of course would be bizarre really.
+If the iPhone front-facing camera didn’t unflip your picture then all your selfies will be mirror images and the ones clicked with the rear camera will be real or correct ones.
+This is of course is bizarre.

 Recommended: How To Reverse A Video On Android And iPhone